Ph.D. in Theatre

 3. Failure to maintain minimum registration (at least 9 semester hours of graduate credit per semester).

-4. Academic suspension for ethical or legal misconduct as specified in student code.
+4. Academic suspension for ethical or legal misconduct as specified in the student code.

 A. Financial Aid:

 Any questions concerning financial aid eligibility and maximum allowances should be directed to the Financial Aid office.
-It is the student’s responsibility to monitor how federal regulations concerning financial aid will have an impact on his or her continuance in graduate education.
+It is the student’s responsibility to monitor how federal regulations concerning financial aid will have an impact on the individual program of study.

 B. Supplemental Employment:

-Graduate assistants must confer with the Graduate Coordinator and the Chair of the Department before accepting additional employment, whether on or off campus.
-Dissertation fellow appointees may not engage in any employment during the period of their appointment.
+Graduate assistants must confer with, and receive permission from the Graduate Coordinator and the Chair of the Department before accepting additional employment, whether on or off campus.

 1. A minimum of 90 semester credit hours including M.A. degree and dissertation hours.

 2. No less than 18 or more than 30 credit hours of THFM 7990, Dissertation Research.
-Students may list 18 credit hours on the TDP.
+Students may count 18 credit hours toward the degree.

-3. Language preparation courses may not be included in the minimum of 90 credit hours even though they may be expected or required by the department.
-(Please see the “Research Tool Requirement” section of this handbook).
+3. Foreign language preparation courses may not be included in the minimum of 90 credit hours even though they may be expected or required by the department.

 4. Undergraduate and M.A. repair courses, and courses that are audited, may not be included in the minimum of 90 credit hours even though they may be expected or required.